bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 Some [other webpages](pages/other-webpages) have also been linked or are theorized to link to this ARG, they are discussed in their own article.
-This includes the secret [genxsis.faith](https://genxsis.faith) cult website, the [Mantra](https://joinmantra.org) website and [dungeoncrawl33r](https://dungeoncrawl33r.com), which some of the barcodes on the poster point to.
+This includes the secret [genxsis.faith](https://genxsis.faith) cult website, the [Mantra](https://joinmantra.org) website and [dungeoncrawl33r](https://dungeoncrawl33r.com), which some of the barcodes on the posters point to.

 ***